BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

   alt: A picture of Bryce, exploring NYC
 ---

-I'm Bryce, a clinical fellow at the [Suffolk LIT Lab](https://suffolklitlab.org/), living in Boston, MA.
+I'm Bryce, a freelance docassemble and full-stack [docassemble](https://docassemble.org) developer, living in Boston, MA.
 My mission is to make technology that works better for people.

 You can find [my resumé here](assets/bryce_willey_resume.pdf).